USEPA/CMAQ/DOCS/Known_Issues/README.md

 ### Solution
 Replace CCTM/src/cio/centralized_io_module.F file in repository with the version located in the folder [DOCS/Known_Issues/CMAQv5.3.1-i2](CMAQv5.3.1-i2).
 This code fix will also be included with the next minor CMAQ release.

+## *CMAQv5.3.1-i3:*
+Date: 2020-01-23
+Contact: Sergey Napelenok (napelenok.sergey@epa.gov)

+### Description
+CMAQ version 5.3.1 release included an inadvertently modified version of EMIS_DEFN.F causing crashes during compiling.

+### Scope and Impact
+The model did not compile with the -Disam option with errors pointing to EMIS_DEFN.F

+### Solution
+Redownload the model after 1/23/2020 or replace CCTM/src/emis/emis/EMIS_DEFN.F in repository with the version located in the folder [DOCS/Known_Issues/CMAQv5.3.1-i3](CMAQv5.3.1-i3).